 To illustrate this, let’s take a look at the frequency responses of 2 new mics:

-- AKG C 414 XLII (link to compare prices on Amazon and select retailers)
+- AKG C 414 XLII (link to check the price on Amazon)

-- Electro-Voice RE20 (link to compare prices on Amazon and select retailers)
+- Electro-Voice RE20 (link to check the price on Amazon)

 The AKG C 414 XLII has three selectable high-pass filter options (at 40 Hz, 80 Hz, and 160 Hz).
 The above frequency response graph shows us that the 40 and 80 Hz options filter out more steeply at -12 dB/octave while the 160 Hz option filters out at a gentler -6 dB/octave.